loathers/garbage-collector/README.md

 Running Garbo `help` will print out simple help documentation and not run any turns.

-If you have issues with this script, please post about them in the #garbage-collector channel within the [Ascension Speed Society Discord](https://discord.gg/tbUCRT5), and someone will eventually (at some point) endeavor to solve them.
-Someday.
-Maybe.
+If you have issues with this script, please make a github issue!

 ## Frequent Questions